New Scientist

-New Scientist is a magazine covering all aspects of science and technology.
+New Scientist is a popular science magazine covering all aspects of science and technology.
 Based in London, it publishes weekly English-language editions in the United Kingdom, the United States and Australia.
 An editorially separate organisation publishes a monthly Dutch-language edition.
 First published on 22 November 1956, New Scientist has been available in online form since 1996.

 Sold in retail outlets (paper edition) and on subscription (paper and/or online), the magazine covers news, features, reviews and commentary on science, technology and their implications.
 New Scientist also publishes speculative articles, ranging from the technical to the philosophical.

 New Scientist was acquired by Daily Mail and General Trust (DMGT) in March 2021.